iv97n/irwa/README.md

 ## Usage
 The code is executed from the python notebooks located in the ``notebooks/`` folder.
 To run the code you will need to install the dependencies specified in the ``requirements.txt``file.

+The data folder is empty by default.
+To use the code you will need to populate it with the corresponding files.

 Here is a step by step example of how to run the code using _Jupyter Notebook_ and _venv_.
 Other editors such as Visual Studio are also suitable options for running the code.

 ### Step 1: Git clone the repository to your local system